What is Enhanced Due Diligence?

 • Individuals or businesses associated with high volumes of adverse and negative media.

-Organisations need to instead include all the relevant and up-to-date information they have access to.
-That means checking sources beyond PEP and sanctions lists, utilising the surface web, adverse news, social media and the dark web.
+Today, many organisations are still performing slow, manual checks of structured data, including PEPs and sanctions lists.
+However, this approach can lack nuance.
+Instead, organisations need to include all the relevant and up-to-date information possible.
+That means checking sources beyond PEP and sanctions lists, utilising the surface web, adverse news, publicly available social media and the dark web.

-Enhanced due diligence in banking
+Enhanced due diligence & fighting money laundering

-There have been a number of significant regulatory and guideline changes in the last few years that have made EDD even more essential, including:
+Significant regulatory and guideline changes in the last few years that have made EDD even more essential, including:

 • The EU’s Sixth Money Laundering Directive (6MLD), which introduced criminal liability for AML breaches.